Intern - Media Relations

 • Answer daily media inquiries on behalf of the organization, including statistical requests and photo/video

-• Maintain the USA Baseball organizational history including results, rosters and statistics, as well as photos and videos
+• Maintain the USA Baseball event history including results, rosters and statistics, as well as photos and videos

 • Create, proof, and edit content for USA Baseball's official website, USABaseball.com, including but not limited to game recaps, feature stories, series previews, press releases, etc.

 • Assist the USA Baseball Media Relations Department with coverage of the National Team Development Programs and events at the National Training Complex as assigned

 • Assist all departments as needed for the organization

 • Strong interpersonal and written communication skills

 • Proficiency in Microsoft Word, Microsoft Excel and Microsoft PowerPoint

 • Proficiency in all social media platforms including Facebook, Instagram, Snapchat and Twitter

 • Experience writing feature stories, game recaps, media advisories and press releases

 • Must have an excellent attitude and work well in a team setting